-SIGNALS ARE SUMMING TO MONO -Left and right signals have been combined into one somewhere in your signal chain.
+SIGNALS ARE SUMMING TO MONO - The left and right signals have been combined into one somewhere in your signal chain.

-RIGHT CHANNEL MISSING - The signal from the needle is not reaching the SL3.
-Check the cable and cartridge wiring.
+RIGHT CHANNEL MISSING - The signal from the needle is not reaching the SL4.
+Check the cable and cartridge connections.

 RIGHT CHANNEL IS NOISE - Right signal has been lost with a noisy loose connection.